 Wearing a surgical mask, armed with an ax, pellet gun, pepper spray and a bomb the psychologically troubled man, Vincente David Montano, 29, who had been reported missing by his family attacked those in a theater with him.
 Luckily only seven others were in the theater.
 Three were hurt.
 One man suffered a wound to his shoulder from the ax.
-But when the shooter, who began his attack with pepper spray, pulled the pellet gun on officers and pulled the trigger five officers opened fire killing him.
+But when the shooter, who began his attack with pepper spray, pulled the pellet gun on officers and pulled the trigger five officers opened fire killing him, even the best best air rifle couldn’t of injured those armored cops.
 According to his brother, Vincente had been committed twice in 2004 and twice in 2007.

 From the following article on the case we read: “Such attacks have become all too common, said Metro Nashville Police Chief Steve Anderson.

 “To the general public, anywhere we gather there is likely to be an incident,” Anderson said.
 “Obviously, in this day and time we need to be mindful of our circumstances, mindful of our surroundings.
 But this is maybe what we call the new normal.
 We can’t just shut down America, we can’t say we’re not going to theaters, we can’t say we’re not going to church.
 We carry on.
 But we need to be mindful of our surroundings as we do that.”